0xENDER/MySchoolProject/README.md

 ## Apps Distribution

-> if you're on Windows, use the *Windows Subsystem for Linux* to execute this file.

 To make all the production-ready versions of the codebase, use the `./build` file.

 > The estimated build time of the current version of the bundler is 9 minutes!